chinmayic/ODIM/README.md

         zookeeper3-584b9cd46f-mvcps 1/1 Running 0 31m 10.233.125.32 knode1 <none> <none>
         ```
         <blockquote>
-        IMPORTANT: Copy and save the `RootServiceUUID` from the `kube_deploy_nodes.yaml` file available in the following path:
+        IMPORTANT: Copy and save RootServiceUUID from the kube_deploy_nodes.yaml file available in the following path:
-        `~/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml`
+        ~/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml
-        If there is reinstallation, use the saved `RootServiceUUID` for the new instance.
+        If there is reinstallation, use the saved RootServiceUUID for the new instance.
         </blockquote>

         If the services are not successfully deployed, reset the deployment and try deploying again.
 To reset, run the following command: